George Bouchier Worgan

 George Bouchier Worgan (May 1757 – 4 March 1838) was an English naval surgeon who accompanied the First Fleet to Australia.
 He made several expeditions to the Hawkesbury River and Broken Bay areas north of Sydney and spent a year on Norfolk Island after the Sirius was wrecked there.
 There is no evidence that George Worgan was on board the Sirius when it was wrecked off Norfolk Island on 19 March 1790.
 This is confirmed below where it states “but was not on board when it was wrecked in March 1790”.
 Worgan recorded many of the events of the first year of the colony of New South Wales.
 Unlike his contemporary Watkin Tench, he did not publish his account.

 Worgan's surviving papers, in the form of a letter to his brother in England, are now held at the Mitchell Library in Sydney.
 The letter includes a journal kept for the first six months after the First Fleet's arrival in Sydney Cove.
 The journal was published in 1978 and in 2009.

-He married Mary Lawry, probably after his return from Australia, and they had two sons and a daughter.
-Both sons eventually migrated to Australia.
+He married Mary Lawry in 1793, after his return from Australia, and they had three sons and three daughters.
+Two sons eventually migrated to Australia.
 His death certificate says he died of apoplexy at Liskeard on 4 March 1838, but there are other accounts which suggest suicide by hanging.

 Early life and family

 George Worgan was christened at St Andrew's Holborn (London) on 3 May 1757.
-He was the third child of John Worgan (1724–1790) and Sarah Worgan (née Maclean) and their second boy.
+He was the third child of John Worgan (1724–1790) and Sarah Worgan (née Mackelcan) and their second boy.
 He joined the navy at 18, qualified as surgeon's second mate in February 1778 and naval surgeon in March 1780.
 He served for two years in the Pilote before joining the Sirius in November 1786.